 This is after I stopped rowing.
 When I was only going to school and training I read this Kindle books maybe 8 hours per day, because I had 2 hours of travel to the rowing venue and 1 hour of travel to my school.
 Not to mention that all my classes in school I spend them reading this books because I didn’t think most subjects in school will be beneficial for me in the long run.

-I started going to entrepreneurial events, I redirected my first private company for manufacturing 3D printer which failed again after 1 year and started going to university.
+I started going to entrepreneurial events, I created my first private company for manufacturing 3D printer which failed again after 1 year and started going to university.

 I build the timer and put glasses somewhere here when I was 18 years old.
 This was 2014 and I remember that first versions of Iris were made in March 2015 and I was 19 years old (born on 1 November).